microsoft/fluentui/packages/eslint-plugin/README.md

 Enforces max line length, more performantly than [ESLint's `max-len`](https://eslint.org/docs/rules/max-len).

-(The default max-len rule is surprisingly slow, which may be because it has options to detect and specially handle comments, and because it checks the ignore regex without even a preliminary length check first.)
+This rule is significantly faster than the default `max-len` rule because it **does not** support:

+- Expanding tabs (only handles spaces for indentation)
+- Multi-byte unicode characters (they will be counted as multiple characters)
+- Extra options for handling comments, strings, or URLs

+(Skipping these extra features lets us do a basic string length check before running any regular expressions or other extra logic, which makes the huge majority of line length checks very fast.)

 #### Options